 The Merge DEMs command supports merging DEMs that have different coordinate reference systems (CRS).
 For example, the project might be in a State Plane CRS in US Survey Foot and the DEMs being merged might be in a geographic (lat-long) or metric CRS.
 The software will perform the necessary reprojections to align the selected DEMs so that they can be merged together.

 Merging the Elevation Grids

-After the options have been defined, click the [Merge] button and the software will merge the elevation grids into a new elevation grid file and optionally load the grid as a layer in the Map Data Layers panel.
+After the options have been defined, click the [Merge] button and the software will merge the elevation grids into a new elevation grid file and, if desired by the user, load the grid layer in the Map Data Layers panel.